Welch Heritage CircleEquipping Students to Thrive in Faith and Work for Generations to Come

-The Welch Heritage Circle is an honorary group of faithful people dedicated to helping empower our students and faculty to excel as influencers in our world for Christ.
-Heritage Circle members have decided to play an important financial role in helping us offer a student-focused learning community where Jesus Christ is central for years to come.
+The Welch Heritage Circle is an honorary group of faithful people dedicated to helping empower our students and faculty to excel as influencers in our world for Jesus Christ.
+Heritage Circle members have decided to play an important financial role by planning a gift in will donation to Cornerstone University.
+A WHC member’s commitment helps us offer a student-focused learning community where Jesus Christ is central for years to come.
 Your support makes lasting impact possible.

 Exclusive Member Benefits

-As a member of the Welch Heritage Circle, you may enjoy many a number of exclusive benefits including:
+As a member of the Welch Heritage Circle, you may enjoy many exclusive benefits, including:

 - Special Heritage Circle newsletters featuring planned giving ideas and insights, university news, needs and prayer requests.